 Graduates will be eligible for national certification through the American Nurses Credentialing Center (ANCC) or the American Association of Critical Care Nurses (AACN) Certification Corporation.

-Two years of full-time experience or its equivalent as a registered nurse in an acute care setting is required
+Two years of full-time experience or its equivalent as a registered nurse in an ED or critical care setting is required.

 - Admission requirements